-In accordance with Government Auditing Standards, we have also issued our report dated December 1, 2020 on our consideration of the Foundation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 13, 2021 on our consideration of the Foundation's internal control over financial reporting and on our tests of their compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Pinellas County Education Foundation, Inc. and Subsidiary's internal control over financial reporting and compliance.

-MAYER HOFFMAN MCCANN P.C.
+MAYERHOFFMAN MCCANN P.C.

-December 1, 2020 Clearwater, Florida
+December 13, 2021 St. Petersburg, Florida